edimaudo/hackathon_coding_challenges/Impact_circle/greener_future/information.md

 Look for common themes, subtopics, large influencers in the space the NFP could collaborate with, popular content the NFP should use, ways to increase Twitter followers & increase Twitter engagement

-Key questions
+## Key questions
 From greener future
 - What kind of environmental messaging works on twitter (doom and gloom, positive messaging etc)
 - Do users respond well to event promotion or infographics?
 What is the audience looking for
 - Are the certain influencer or organizations on twitter that greener future should be working with
-- How can we convert twitter followers and engagemnt to monthly donors
+- How can we convert twitter followers and engagement to monthly donors
-- what type of communication strategy works well (science based audience etc)
+- what type of communication strategy works well (science based audience etc) Other points

-Other points
 - “How will I score a trend higher than the others?”
 - “Can I create new insights on a daily, weekly, or monthly cadence?”